-- □ No dying or bleaching of hair that is not natural. - \Box Boys' hair may not touch the shoulder. - □ Boys' hair should not fall over the eyes in front. - \Box No distracting hairstyles. - \Box No ponytails for boys. - □ Girls should not have a boy's haircut. - □ Girl's hair should not hang over the eyes or should be pulled back or to the side using a hair accessory. - □ Girls hair accessories should blend with the school uniform.
-(Red, white, navy blue, gold) - □ Girls all jewelry must be modest and blend with the school uniform.
+No dying or bleaching of hair that is not natural.
+Boy'shair may be to the collar.
+Boys' hair should not fall below the eyebrow in front.
+No distracting hairstyles, ponytails or buns for boys No shaving of any part of the head beyond what would be considered part of a "traditional" haircut.
+Girls should not have a boy's haircut.
+Girl's hair should not fall below the eyebrow in front or should be pulled back or to the side using a hair accessory.
+Girls may wear white, navy blue, or red hair accessories.
+Girls - all jewelry must be modest and blend with the school uniform.
+Earrings may be silver, gold, white, navy blue or red.
 No more than two necklaces and two bracelets per arm may be worn.
+SH IOES Students will wear athletic or rubber bottom shoes.
+Light up shoes or shoes with wheels, prints or patterns will not be permitted.